FIELD MANUAL · ED. 01

 Differentiate from cold-stress purpling (which affects the whole plant uniformly) by checking pH and water temp first.
 If both are in range and purple persists, pull a tissue test — leaf P below 0.3% dry weight confirms the diagnosis.

 1. Adjust pH to 5.8–6.2 with phosphoric acid — this both lowers pH and adds P directly.
+Phosphoric acid is the right pH-down choice when P deficiency is suspected.

 2. Warm the reservoir to 18–22 °C with a heater or by relocating off cold floors.
+A 25W aquarium heater handles small reservoirs.

 3. If reservoir is older than 7 days, replace 50% with fresh nutrient — precipitated P will not redissolve at lower pH quickly.